 Attackers are unblocked at random intervals so actual block time will be longer than stated.
 This prevents clients from predicting the timing to optimize targeted attacks.

 The amount of time, in seconds, attackers are remembered by

 sshguardsince their last offense before it resets their score.
 Default is

 A list of subnets which are excluded from login protection.
 This lowers security but is generally acceptable from specific secure management networks.

 For example, it may be necessary to add entries for network monitoring systems which probe the SSH port but do not login.
 Otherwise such systems may be flagged as attackers.

 If pfSense is running on hardware without a monitor or if it will be running “headless” (without keyboard and video attached), then the serial console can be enabled to maintain physical control, so long as the hardware has a serial port (not USB).

 If hardware is detected which has no VGA port, the serial console is forced on and cannot be disabled, and the serial options are all hidden except for the speed.

-When Serial Terminal is set, the console is enabled on the first serial port.
-This console will receive the kernel boot messages and a menu after the firewall has finished booting.
+When Serial Terminal is set, the operating system enables the console on the first serial port.
+This console will receive kernel boot messages and a menu after the firewall has finished booting.
 This will not disable the onboard keyboard and video console.

 To connect to the serial console, use a null modem cable connected to a serial port or adapter on another PC or serial device.